The second half of the healthcare summit just kicked off 20 minutes late.

 Like, I didn't know what a cargo cult was until a couple days ago.

-So I this this the whole subject of education is a is a fascinating thing to me, because we do put faith in the people who are trained educators.
+So the whole subject of education is a fascinating thing to me because we do put faith in the people who are trained educators.

-Here's how to best uh give the young person a well-rounded education.
+Here's how to best give a young person a well-rounded education.

 But I have to tell you something.